hack-duke/hackduke-judging-bot/README.md

 - config.ru is the starting point for the application

 ##Getting Started
+- use rbenv for ruby versioning (currently on 2.2.3)

 ```bash
 $ cp ../hackduke-secrets/.env-hackduke-judging-bot .env  # assuming the projects share the same parent folder
 $ bundle install                                         # Install project dependencies